UDOOboard/X86-Docs/docs/05_Hardware_&_Accessories/01_Official_Accessories.md

 <br/>

 The case features also two holes, in the two sides, for connecting externally the WiFi and BT antennas of the M.2 module through a RP-SMA connector.
-For example you can use 2x U.FL/IPEX to RP-SMA cables and 2x RP-SMA antennas like in the following image.
+For example you can use 2x IPEX MFH-4(W.FL) to RP-SMA cables and 2x RP-SMA antennas like in the following image.
 <span class="label label-warning">Heads up!</span> These items are not included.

 <img style="width:300px;margin-left:20px;" src="../img/accessories/x86_external_antennas_RP-SMA.jpg" class="pull-left">